WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NewMexico/Regulatory/ReadME.md

 ***
 ### 0) Code File: 0_NMRegulatorySourceDataPreprocess.ipynb
-Purpose: Pre-process the Wyoming input data files and merge them into one master file for simple dataframe creation and extraction.
+Purpose: Pre-process the state agency input data files and merge them into one master file for simple dataframe creation and extraction.

 #### Inputs:
 - InterstateStreamCompactRegions_input.csv